← All Care Types

 File a Complaint

-Filing a complaint about a home health care agency involves contacting the right authorities to address concerns.
+Filing a complaint about a home health care agency involves contacting the appropriate authorities to address concerns.

 Find Your Ombudsman